rajukani100/rajukani100/README.md

-- 👋 Hi, I’m @rajukani100
+- 👋 Hi, I’m Raj Ukani
-- 👀 I’m interested in coding and cyber security.
+- 👀 I’m driven by a love for coding and a curiosity about cybersecurity
 - 📫 Reach me at rajukani100@gmail.com